rguske/tmc-tko-lc/workshop/content/exercises/05-network-policies.md

 1. On the Policies page, click the Network tab, and then click the Workspaces organization view.

 1. Use the tree control to navigate to and select the object for which you want to create a network policy.
-In this case,
-click *tko-day1-ops-ws* to add a network policy for this workspace.
+In this case, click *tko-day1-ops-ws* to add a network policy for this workspace.

   ![](./images/policy-network-1.png)

 3. Click Create Network Policy.

 4. Select the network policy recipe to use.
 Choose one of the values from the dropdown.
 Available values
 are: *allow-all* (allow all ingress traffic), *deny-all* (deny all ingress traffic), *allow-all-to-pods* (allow all ingress traffic to selected pods), *deny-all-to-pods* (deny all ingress traffic to selected pods), *custom-ingress* (define a custom ingress policy), *custom-egress* (define an egress policy).
-In this case, we select allow-all.
+In this case, we select *allow-all*.

 5. Provide a policy name: *my-allow-all-policy*.